venkata-pavani/NYC_311_DataAnalysis/README.md

 Machine Learning Models Used: RANDOM FOREST CLASSIFIER

-Languagues Used: Python (Dask, Pandas, Numpy, matplotlib, seaborn)
+Languagues and Tools Used: Python (Dask, Pandas, Numpy, matplotlib, seaborn), Power BI

-Tools: Power BI

 Note: One can access JSON API through dask to load the data in the jupyter notebook using dd.read_json(filepath)